 Attendance is recorded via SIMS E. Reg by the class teacher every morning and afternoon.
-Pupils are recorded as late (with an L code) if they arrive up to 15 minutes after the start of registration.
-After 15 minutes it is recorded as an unauthorised absence (U code) if no valid reason is given.
+Pupils are recorded as late (with an L code) if they arrive up to 30 minutes after the start of registration.
+After 30 minutes it can be recorded as an unauthorised absence (U code) if no valid reason is given.
+U codes are used at schools discrection.